Sermons

 8 September 2019

 With Father’s Day last week no doubt many fathers received home-made gifts from their children.
-Whether it was macaroni glued to paper with some sparkles on it or maybe something a little bit more complex – no father goes through and analyses it to point out errors.
-You didn’t spell Father correctly – your drawing… Read more
+Whether it was macaroni glued to paper with some sparkles on it or maybe something… Read more

 Year C 12th Sunday after Pentecost – The best seat in the house